 Brooklyn, NY 11235

 Innovator DisclosuresMs.
-Ferguson and Ms. Leno-Gordon have not indicated whether they have financial interests or business/professional affiliations relevant to the work described in this profile; however, information on funders is available in the Funding Sources section.
+Leno-Gordon has not indicated whether she has financial interests or business/professional affiliations relevant to the work described in this profile; however, information on funders is available in the Funding Sources section.

 References/Related ArticlesFerguson J. Coney Island reduces restraint use in behavioral health patients.
 Nurse.com.
 March 8, 2010.
 Available at: http://news.nurse.com/article/20100308/NY02/103080017